 A good SMP artist will explain your hair tattoo’s healing process and aftercare rules in detail.
 That’s because, in addition to sun exposure, proper aftercare is crucial in helping prevent your hair tattoo from fading.
 Following healthy habits ensures the best long-term results.
 One important aspect of SMP aftercare is avoiding water exposure on your scalp for the first 48 hours after the procedure.
 This allows the pigment to fully set and helps prevent premature fading.

 Your skin/scalp care also plays a role in fade prevention.
-It is important to keep the treated area clean and moisturized.
-This can be done by using a gentle, sulphate-free shampoo and conditioner, and applying a moisturizing scalp serum or oil daily.
+It is important to keep the treated area clean and moisturised.
+This can be done by using a gentle, sulphate-free shampoo and conditioner, and applying a moisturising scalp serum or oil daily.
 Avoid the use of any harsh topical products which include exfoliants, hair dyes, styling products with alcohol, and heat tools.

 Scalp conditions such as psoriasis, eczema, or seborrheic dermatitis which cause inflammation and irritation on the scalp can also potentially result in SMP fading quicker.
 If the scalp is constantly shedding skin cells and hair, the tattooed pigments may be removed along with them.